Academix1/Python_cursor/Index.md

 - **Week 5-8**: From function testing to complex object verification
 - **Week 9-12**: From unit tests to integration and performance testing
 - **Week 13-16**: From manual testing to continuous integration and deployment

+### Prompting Skills Progression
+- **Week 1-4**: From basic help requests to precise function specifications
+- **Week 5-8**: From component-level to architecture-level prompting
+- **Week 9-12**: From single-feature to system integration prompts
+- **Week 13-16**: From implementation assistance to complete system design collaboration

 ### AI Assistance Progression
 - **Week 1-4**: From basic Tab completion to guided code generation